alfranke/alfranke.github.io/index.md

 ---
 ## About me
-I’m a semiconductor scientist focused on the engineering of optoelectronic and photonic devices for next generation light emitters for communication, sensing, and imaging applications as well as single photon sources required for quantum cryptography and quantum computing.
-My research activities at forefront university institutions in Germany and the United States and collaboration with cutting edge international companies and research institutions allowed me to developed profound expertise covering multidisciplinary fields - crystal and thin film deposition, nanotechnology, semiconductor device simulation, fabrication and their structural and optical characterization.
+I’m a semiconductor scientist with passion in photonics.
+My endeavors are focused on the engineering of optoelectronic and photonic devices to provide the next generation light sources tailored to communication, sensing, and lighting applications as well as single photon emitters required for quantum cryptography and quantum computing.
+My research activities at forefront university institutions in Germany and the United States and collaboration with cutting edge international companies and research institutions allowed me to developed profound expertise covering multidisciplinary fields - crystal growth and thin film deposition, nanotechnology, semiconductor device simulation, fabrication and their structural and optical characterization.
-My current work is focused on the fabrication and fundamental research on nitride vertical emitting ultra-violet lasers qualified for a weak and strong interaction of light with matter.
+My current work is focused on the development and fundamental research on nitride vertical emitting ultra-violet lasers qualified for a weak and strong interaction of light with matter.

 ## Interests and projects
-* nitride and oxide semiconductors, dielectric thin films, and photonic devices for sensing, imaging and quantum communication technology (single photon emitter, quantum cryptography)
+* nitride and oxide thin films and thereon based photonic devices for sensing, illumination and quantum communication technology (single photon emitter, quantum cryptography)
-* nanostructures especially for tailoring and emission of light (microcavity and micro-disk laser, photonic crystals)
+* nanostructures especially for emission and tailoring of light (microcavity laser, photonic crystals, micro-disk laser)
-* light-matter interaction in photonic structures (photon and polariton lasing, Bose-Einstein condensation, polariton physics and thereon based applications - polariton laser)
+* light-matter interaction in photonic structures (photon and polariton lasing, Bose-Einstein condensation, polariton physics)
-* semiconductor device characterization using luminescence and photometric techniques including spatial, time, temperature dependent photoluminescence and Raman spectroscopy, electro luminescence
+* semiconductor device characterization - especially luminescence and photometric techniques including spatial, time, temperature dependent photoluminescence and Raman spectroscopy, electro luminescence
-* electron microscopy and combined methods of structural and luminescence measurement techniques (cathodoluminescence spectroscopy)
+* electron microscopy and combined methods of structural and luminescence characterization techniques (cathodoluminescence spectroscopy)
 * development of unique custom-build measurement equipment
-* vacuum- and cryogenic technology for spectroscopic applications
+* cryogenic and vacuum technology